Here are all the winners at the Oscars 2020 – rolling list

 Kathy Bates (Richard Jewell)

-Laura Dern (Marriage Story)
+Laura Dern (Marriage Story) – winner

 Scarlett Johansson (Jojo Rabbit)